Defconbots/2015_Competition_Rules/README.md

     [NITT]

-Where N is the target number (ascii encoded) '1','2','3','4','5' or the character '*'.
+Where N is the target number '1','2','3','4','5' or the character '*'.
 And TT is an ID assigned to you at the contest.
 Target number hit IDs will be addressed below in the "Call Your Shots" section.
+All messages are ASCII-encoded.

 #### Example Serial Messages